department-of-veterans-affairs/vagov-content/pages/careers-employment/family-resources.md

 title: Resources For Military And Veteran Family Members
 heading: Resources for military and Veteran family members
 display_title: Family resources
+description: Learn about military spouse education and career opportunities and programs, like the Spouse Education Career Opportunities (SECO) program.
+SECO can help military spouses find education and career training and connect with employers who are committed to hiring military spouses.
+keywords: military spouse education and career opportunities, spouse education and career opportunities, careers for military spouses
 concurrence: complete
 order: 6
 spoke: More resources